tobku/pyhorizon/README.md

 ```

-Execute pyhorizon.py in the folder containing "horizon_measured.csv". pyhorizon will then produce a interpolated equidistand horizon file ("horizon_360.csv") for the PVGIS tool (https://re.jrc.ec.europa.eu/pvg_tools/en/).
+Execute pyhorizon.py in the folder containing "horizon_measured.csv". pyhorizon will then produce a interpolated horizon file ("horizon_interpolated.csv") with equidistant azimuth for the PVGIS tool (https://re.jrc.ec.europa.eu/pvg_tools/en/).